Welcome to the Chemoinformatics and Computational Drug Design course

 You can also practise your skills using these interactive Google Colab notebooks:

-Please note: A Google account is required to use Google Colab.
+Please note: a Google account is required to use Google Colab.

 3. Obtain a CalcUA account